vvscode/docs/docs/tutorials/tutorials-net/building-an-nps-sms-system-with-sinch-and-delighted.md

   using a system called Net Promoter Score (NPS), https://delighted.com helps you keep track of how likely your users are to recommend you.
 ---
 As you probably already know, every time we resolve a support request we ask you if you would share Sinch with a friend.
-Soon, we’ll even ask you about tutorials like the one you’re checking out now.
+Soon, we'll even ask you about tutorials like the one you're checking out now.
 Why?

 Well, we want to know we are doing the right thing for you dear developer. *And* my boss Daniel will give me the evil eye -
 ![Forsman.jpg](../images/f6a2a38-Forsman.jpg)

-\- if we don’t.
+\- if we don't.
 By using a system called Net Promoter Score (NPS), [Delighted](https://delighted.com/) helps us keep track of how likely you guys are to recommend us.
-For you who haven’t heard of NPS, you might think I’m a little bit greedy, but here’s how it works:
+For you who haven't heard of NPS, you might think I'm a little bit greedy, but here's how it works:

 NPS is based on a proven single question, and 2 part answers.

 ![scsh.png](../images/63c91a9-scsh.png)

-First, you’ll answer with a 0-10 numerical rating which makes our data quantifiable over time.
-Then you’re asked to write an open-ended follow up which adds some really valuable context to the rating.
-Depending on the score, you’ll either fall into the Promoters’ category (9s and 10s), the Passives’ (7s and 8s), or the Detractors’ (6s and below).
-The NPS is calculated by *% of Promoters - % of Detractors*, which’ll generate a score between -100 to 100.
-The system essentially tells us whether we’re a slam dunk or [not](http://www.reactiongifs.com/r/slam-dunk.gif).
+First, you'll answer with a 0-10 numerical rating which makes our data quantifiable over time.
+Then you're asked to write an open-ended follow up which adds some really valuable context to the rating.
+Depending on the score, you'll either fall into the Promoters' category (9s and 10s), the Passives' (7s and 8s), or the Detractors' (6s and below).
+The NPS is calculated by *% of Promoters - % of Detractors*, which'll generate a score between -100 to 100.
+The system essentially tells us whether we're a slam dunk or [not](http://www.reactiongifs.com/r/slam-dunk.gif).

-*For more info, check out* [Delighted’s NPS page](https://delighted.com/net-promoter-score) *or try out their awesome* [API](https://delighted.com/docs/api\)) *yourself.*
+*For more info, check out* [Delighted's NPS page](https://delighted.com/net-promoter-score) *or try out their awesome* [API](https://delighted.com/docs/api\)) *yourself.*

 ## Hail or bail